o3de/o3de.org/content/docs/welcome-guide/setup/setup-from-github.md

     cmake --build build/windows_vs2019 --target Editor --config profile -- /m
     ```

-    The `/m` is a recommended build tool optimization, which tells the Microsoft compiler (MSVC) to use multiple threads during compilation to speed up build times.
+    The `/m` is a recommended build tool optimization.
+It tells the Microsoft compiler (MSVC) to use multiple threads during compilation to speed up build times.

     The engine takes a while to build.
 If you've used all the example commands in these steps, when the build is complete, you can find the engine tools and other binaries in `C:\o3de\build\windows_vs2019\bin\profile`.